-Students in grades K through 12 use Chromebooks and other devices.
+Chromebooks are used within grades K through 12 classrooms.
 Great teaching, when paired with the right technology, improves student learning.
-Chromebooks are seamlessly connected to Eastern Carver County Schools’ network where students access apps and websites for their learning.
-Students log on using a district account provided through Google Apps for Education.
+Chromebooks seamlessly connect to Eastern Carver County Schools’ network where students access apps and websites for their learning.
+Students log on using a district account provided through Google Workspace for Education.
 Student Google accounts are managed by Eastern Carver County Schools.
 This account is where students will store homework, projects, class notes and more.

 Below are specifications of devices provided most frequently for student use in classrooms.
 Computer hardware and software used for education qualify for Minnesota’s income tax K-12 Education Credit and Subtraction (please read this information from the Department of Revenue or consult your tax preparer).
 For BYOD a Chromebook or Windows-based laptop will provide the most flexibility for a wide range of student courses from elementary through high school.
 This information is not provided as an endorsement of one product over another, these are the specifications of devices currently being purchased to support our classrooms.

 Dell Chromebook 3110 for Education (Note: USB-C flat power supply plug)

 11.6” Anti-Glare HD LCD, non-touch screen with sound and web cam

 4GB 2400MHz LPDDR4 Non-ECC memory